Swamp Thing (1982 film): Plot

 Alice and Jude boat around the swamp until they reach the dock near the laboratory wreckage.
 Multiple boats of Arcane's men close in on Alice and Jude, luring the creature from its hiding place among the reeds.
 Despite their bullets and grenades, the Swamp Thing engineers an elaborate boat crash.
 Moments after instructing Jude to escape with Alec's notebook, Alice hears the boy cry out in distress, but she is kidnapped before she can reply.
 The Swamp Thing finds Jude's lifeless body and presses a hand against his head, creating a greenish glow which instantly revives him.
 Regaining consciousness, Jude realizes the creature is a friend of Alice's and gives it the notebook for safekeeping.
 On Arcane's boat, Alice throws her kidnapper, Ferret, overboard, then dives into the water and swims ashore.
 Once on land, Alice bumps into the Swamp Thing, which calls out her name.
-Ferret chops off the Swamp Thing's arm with a machete, but the creature easily snaps Ferret's neck, causing Alice to faint.
+Ferret chops off the Swamp Thing's arm with a machete, but the creature easily crushes Ferret's skull, causing Alice to faint.
 She awakens in the monster's embrace.
 The Swamp Thing speaks to her, and she recognizes it as Alec.
 Arcane's men follow her, capture the Swamp Thing in a net, and retrieve the final notebook.

 That evening, Arcane invites Alice to a formal dinner party celebrating his duplication of the Hollands’ formula.
 Moments after giving a toast to prospective immortality, Arcane reveals that he secretly slipped the first dose to Bruno, who begins to convulse.
 The hulking man's body shrinks to half its size as he grows pointed ears and a misshapen skull.
-Arcane locks him in a dungeon alongside the Swamp Thing, asking the latter creature why the experiment failed.
+Arcane locks him in a dungeon alongside the Swamp Thing, asking the latter why the experiment failed.
 The Swamp Thing reveals that the formula does not produce strength, but instead amplifies a person's natural qualities, explaining that Bruno's timidity caused his diminished stature.

 After locking Alice in the dungeon with them, Arcane returns to his study and drinks a glass of the formula.
 A beam of sunlight emitted through the door re-grows the Swamp Thing's missing arm, allowing the creature to free itself, Alice, and Bruno.
 Upstairs, Arcane transforms into a hairy, boar like beast, and descends to the dungeons.
 There, he discovers that his captives have escaped through an underwater tunnel leading back to the swamp.
 Sometime later, Alice and the Swamp Thing emerge from the water, followed closely by Arcane, who stabs Alice with a sword.
 The Swamp Thing revives Alice then kills Arcane.
 The creature turns to leave, but Alice pleads for him to stay so that she can help him rebuild his work.
 He refuses, but promises to return to her soon.
 Moments later, Jude emerges from the trees and embraces her as they watch the Swamp Thing lumber away through the marsh.